 Not all fire service Jeeps are old.
-Here are a few examples of more recent Jeeps in use around North America.
+Here are a few examples of more recent Jeeps in use around North America (and the world.)

 This Wrangler was delivered in early 2015 to North River Valley Volunteer Fire Company in Rio, West Virginia.
 Under its removable Bestop hardtop is a Marco high pressure brushfire skid unit (240K JPEG) with FoamPro pump, Honda engine and UPF 60-gallon tank.